Expo body set to approve year's delay to Expo 2020 Dubai

-The awarding body for World Expos is set to approve a one-year postponement of Expo 2020 Dubai, the Bureau International des Expositions (BIE) said on Monday.
-The resolution to delay the event to now start on October 1, 2021 and run until March 21, 2022 has surpassed the required two-thirds of member states voting in favour of the date change, the BIE said in a statement.
+The World Expo awarding body is to formally approve a one-year postponement of Expo 2020 Dubai after more than two-thirds of member states voted in favor of the delay, the Bureau International des Expositions (BIE) said on Monday.

-The United Arab Emirates in March proposed postponing Expo 2020 Dubai by a year, after participating countries asked for a delay due to the pandemic caused by the novel coronavirus.
-It had been due to run from Oct.
-20, 2020 to April 10, 2021.
+Expo is a major business and cultural event held every five years in cities around the world selected by the Paris-based BIE.
+The United Arab Emirates in March proposed postponing the 2020 event by a year after participating countries asked for a delay due to the pandemic caused by the novel coronavirus.

+The BIE said in a statement the required consent of two-thirds of its 170 member states to postpone Expo 2020 Dubai had been surpassed, and that it was not set to approve the delay.
+A statement by Expo 2020 Dubai, citing BIE Secretary General Dimitri S. Kerkentzes, said the BIE would formally approve the postponement on May 29.

 - READ MORE ON: